Background

 Background color

 Similar to the contextual text color classes, set the background of an element to any contextual class.
-Background utilities do set color to ensure contrasts.
+Background utilities do not set color, so depending on the cases you’ll want to use:

 .bg-primary